-Fortunately, Alaska has a unique citizen-suit provision, which means that any citizen may sue to force election administrators to enforce election law.
+Fortunately, Alaska has a unique citizen-suit provision, which means that any citizen may to sue to force election administrators to enforce election law.
 In other words, Alaska permits citizens across the state to formally ask the regulators this important question: why is Alaska not enforcing the contribution limits that are supposed to protect the State’s politics from being corrupted by big money groups?

 Who Are the Plaintiffs?

 The Plaintiffs in our suit—Pat Lambert, Donna Patrick, and James Barnett—stand in for all citizens in Alaska who wish to ask Alaska’s regulators to enforce the existing laws related to donations to these so-called independent expenditure groups.
-They believe this issue can unite Democrats, Republicans, and Independents alike, because regardless of political affiliation, we should all want to ensure that our government is responsive to the needs and preferences of the people, and that it is not bogged down doing favors for large companies, unions, or outside groups who give our politicians advertising support come election time.
+They believe this issue can unite Democrats, Republicans, and Independents alike, because regardless of political affiliation, we should all want to ensure that our government is responsive to the needs and preference of the people, and that it is not bogged down doing favors for large companies, unions, or outside groups who give our politicians advertising support come election time.

 Who Are We Suing?